-Policy 6.16 - Explore transfer of W 89A from State to City jurisdiction.
+Policy 6.16 - Explore transfer of W SR 89A and SR 179 (between the Y and Schnebly Hill roundabout) from State to City jurisdiction.

 West 89A is a State highway, which limits what the City can do to make improvements.
-Changes to the road right-of-way including signage or sidewalks must be vetted and approved by the State.
+This means that changes within the road right-of-way, such as signs or sidewalks, must be vetted and approved by the State.
 If the City did control the highway, it would be responsible for the roadway - funding for maintenance improvements projects, and additional resources to manage it.
+A change to City jurisdiction would require a referendum (see below).